IBM/universal-connectors/filter-plugin/logstash-filter-postgres-ibmcloud-guardium/README.md

 - DDL : All DDL that is not included in the ROLE class.
 - MISC : Miscellaneous commands, e.g. DISCARD, FETCH, CHECKPOINT, VACUUM, SET.
 - MISC_SET : Miscellaneous SET commands, e.g. SET ROLE.
 (This additional type is only supported in PostgreSQL 12 or greater).

+## Note :

+If the instance of IBM Log Analysis and Event Stream is already configured in the region of IBM Cloud Account, then skip Step - 3 and Step - 4.

 ## 3. Viewing the Audit logs

 ### Creating an instance of IBM Log Analysis on IBM Cloud
 1. On the home page, search and select **IBM Log Analysis** option to create an instance.
 2. Choose Location (e.g.-`Dallas (us-south)`).